rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/wpcron/wp-cron.md

-# wp-cron
+#Cron Jobs

 Cron is a system originally built for UNIX that enables users to execute commands, programs and other actions at specified times.

+### Helpdesk cron jobs

+1. rt_send_email_cron: for sending emails.
-Helpdesk uses wp-cron for sending and reading email.
+2. rt_parse_email_cron: for reading emails.

+To see all cron jobs or run cron job manually you can install [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
+Then go to `Tools -> Crontrol`.

+Read more about crons below.

 ###What is cron ?
 WordPress Cron is what many people refer to as a “pseudo-cron system.”
 The difference is in how UNIX cron and WordPress Cron take action.
 A typical UNIX cron system runs in this order: